 CROUCHING LION HIKE ON OAHU, HAWAII

-The trailhead itself is located in between a ‘Do Not Pass’ sign and a telephone pole.
+Crouching Lion Hike Short route: The trailhead is located in between a ‘Do Not Pass’ sign and a telephone pole.
 It isn’t marked and looks like it’s heading straight into the bushes, but once you get a few steps into the bushes you can begin to see the markings of a trail.
 When we did this hike there were quite a few other small groups along the way which reassured us that we were headed in the right direction.

-Coming across the first pill box of the hike, we decided to climb atop and check out the view of Kahana Bay.
-On this pillbox someone has painted a giant red, orange, and green ‘Aloha’.
-Up here we rolled out our mats and did a few acro yoga poses while taking in the bright blue waters of Kahana Bay.
-After doing flying front birds, double downward dogs, and downward dog pyramids, we decided to roll up the mats and continue on.
+Coming across the first pillbox of the hike, we decided to climb atop and check out the view of Kahana Bay.
+On this pillbox, someone has painted a giant red, orange, and green ‘Aloha’.
+The views are already pretty sweet from here and it only takes ten minutes to reach this point.

 The trail began to level out but the sharp shrubbery on either side of the trail prevented us from moving too quickly.

 After a few minutes of walking, we began to explore some of the smaller trails leading to the rock formations and the cliff edge.
 We made it a mission to investigate a lot of these and also found a few cool little caves hidden on the cliff side of the formations.
 This is where the trail came atop a wide ridge offering gorgeous views of both Kaaawa to the left and Kahana Bay to the right.

 Here, there is an abundance of little caves and overhangs that you can venture to.
 The rocks in this area are a bit crumbly though so if you do decide to climb out, use EXTREME caution.